RIT-EVT/rampup/docs/CANOPEN_GUIDE.md

      in.** Search for the `/*Replace with trigger time*/` comments.
 3. **`TRANSMIT_PDO_MAPPING_START_KEY_1AXX` / `TRANSMIT_PDO_MAPPING_ENTRY_1AXX`**
    - These say *which* values get bundled into each TPDO's CAN payload, and in what order.
-TPDO0 maps four 16-bit entries (the four ADC voltages, fitting in one 8-byte CAN frame); TPDO1 maps one 16-bit entry (the temperature).
+TPDO0 maps three 16-bit entries (the three acceleration axes, fitting in one 8-byte CAN frame); TPDO1 maps one 16-bit entry (the temperature).
 4. **`DATA_LINK_START_KEY_21XX` / `DATA_LINK_21XX`**
    - The actual data, in the manufacturer-specific `0x2100`/`0x2101` range.
-     Each `DATA_LINK_21XX` call currently passes `nullptr` with a `/*Replace with address of ...*/` comment as its last argument. **This is the other thing you need to fill in.** Pass the real address of the corresponding variable (e.g. `&voltages[0]`) instead, so that when the stack builds the TPDO payload, it reads the live sensor value, not a stale copy.
+     Each `DATA_LINK_21XX` call currently passes `nullptr` with a `/*Replace with address of ...*/` comment as its last argument. **This is the other thing you need to fill in.** Pass the real address of the corresponding variable (e.g. `&accelerations[0]`) instead, so that when the stack builds the TPDO payload, it reads the live sensor value, not a stale copy.

 ## What you're actually implementing in Phase 4